 * Euro zone periphery govt bond yields: tmsnrt.rs/2ii2Bqr

-LONDON, Oct 9 (Reuters) - World shares pushed on from one-month highs on Friday, with Asian stocks closing in on 2-1/2-year peaks, as growing expectations the Democratic party will win U.S. elections next month revives hopes for more economic stimulus there.
+LONDON/TOKYO, Oct 9 (Reuters) - World shares pushed on from one-month highs, with Asian stocks closing in on two-and-a-half-year highs, as expectations grew of a Democratic victory in U.S. elections next month, reviving hopes for more U.S. stimulus.

 A widening lead for Democratic presidential candidate Joe Biden and the possibility his party will win both the Senate and the White House in the Nov.
 3 vote has raised the prospect of a big economic stimulus.

-That possibility is helping to counter investor wariness about a Democrat pledge to hike corporate tax rates.
+The possibility of stimulus is also helping to counter investor wariness about a Democrat pledge to hike corporate tax rates.

 In a sign markets are pricing in a Biden victory, clean energy-related shares have outperformed in recent weeks.
 The iShares Global Clean Energy ETF has gained 14% so far this month, compared with 4% gains in the S&P 500 energy index.